Home » Parenting » Children » Free vacation care your kids will love

 Once everyone’s happy, send one final email with the finalised calendar and a few simple ‘rules’ so everyone’s singing from the same hymn sheet.
 I’d suggest:

-• All children to bring packed lunch and water bottle when going to childcare
+• All children are to bring a packed lunch and water bottle when going to childcare

 • Confirm set drop-off/pick-up times (allowing those caring to make plans for the day)

-• Unacceptable behaviour from child allows caregiver to request an immediate pick-up
+• Unacceptable behaviour from the child allows the caregiver to request an immediate pick-up

 Step 9: Create a private group chat

 With everyone on board, it's time to create a group chat.
 Yes, email is good, but a group chat makes life easier.
-It's more accessible for other mums, since everyone has a smartphone and connected to the internet all the time now.
-A group chat also gives a collaborative atmosphere, making it easier to brainstorm, pitch in their ideas, and react to messages.
+It's more accessible for other mums since everyone has a smartphone, and most of us are connected to the internet through work.
+A group chat also creates a collaborative atmosphere, making it easier for people to brainstorm, pitch in their ideas, and react to messages.

 free vacation care